ayan4m1/generator-reackt/README.md

 # The Reactor - An Opinionated Generator

 This project scaffolds a modern web application.
-It is fairly oninionated, but is customizable and extensible.
+It is fairly opinionated, but is customizable and extensible.

 Here's the mile-long list of technologies the generated project will leverage: